porya-gohary/schedule_abstraction-main/README.md

 2. **Predecessor job ID** - the job ID of the source of the edge
 3. **Successor task ID** - the task ID of the target of the edge
 4. **Successor job ID** - the job ID of the target of the edge
+5. **Delay min** [optional] - the minimum delay between the execution completion of the predecessor job to the release of the successor job
+6. **Delay max** [optional] - the maximum delay between the execution completion of the predecessor job to the release of the successor job

 An example precedent constraints file is provided in the `examples/` folder (e.g., [examples/fig1a.prec.csv](examples/fig1a.prec.csv)).